trinodb/trino/docs/src/main/sphinx/develop/supporting-merge.rst

 methods to get a "rowId" column handle; get the row change paradigm;
 and to start and complete the ``MERGE`` operation.

+The Trino engine machinery used to implement SQL ``MERGE`` has now been used to support SQL ``DELETE`` and ``UPDATE``, replacing the previous implementations.
+This means that all a connector needs to do is implementv support for SQL ``MERGE``, and the connector gets all the DML operations.

 Standard SQL ``MERGE``
 ----------------------